 It is one of the most used measuring instruments by sportsmen and women.
 The heart rate monitor is a great ally in sports training because it allows the heart rate to be collected to the nearest second.
-It has become an essential tool in the performance management of top-level sportsmen and women, and is particularly relevant to use in the training routine of a racehorse.
+In all sports, it has become an essential tool in the performance management of top-level sportsmen and women, and is particularly relevant to use in the training routine of a racehorse.

-Here are the 8 reasons why it is particularly useful in racehorses.
+Here are 8 good reasons why it is particularly useful for racehorses’ training and monitoring.

 1. KNOW THE MAXIMUM HEART RATE